 Like almost all social networking platforms, TikTok has a multitude of niche communities within it.
-From comedy, cooking, dancing, to fashion, news, and lifestyle- there is pretty much a video for any topic you could possibly imagine.
+From comedy, cooking, and dancing to fashion, news, and lifestyle- there is a video for any topic you could imagine.

-While social media has its inevitable downsides- decreased levels of self-esteem, increased feelings of isolation, etc- if we are going to engage on these platforms, we may as well flood our feeds with helpful content that will reduce feelings of depression and anxiety.
+While social media has its inevitable downsides- decreased self-esteem, increased feelings of isolation, etc.- if we engage on these platforms, we may flood our feeds with helpful content that will reduce feelings of depression and anxiety.

-If you have caved and joined the 800 million other users, then these are five TikTok accounts that you should be following to help out with your mental health.
+If you have caved and joined the 800 million other users, then these are five TikTok accounts you should follow to help with your mental health.

 5 TikTok Accounts for Your Mental Health